BSeyfi/practice_git2/README.md

-# Practice Git-to test fetch feature
+# Practice Git-to test fetch feature+pushing
 This repo is just created to practice git featurece and to warmup.

 # Added Locally